 4. Matthew 5:29-30

-If your understanding of God confuses or disturbs you, better to approach life without an understanding of God than have your mind cast into torment from delusion.
-If your first hand spiritual experience confuses or disturbs you, it is better to discount or reinterpret that spiritual experience than have your mind cast into torment from delusion.
+If your understanding of God confuses or disturbs you, better to approach life without an understanding of God than have your whole mind thrown into torment.
+If your first hand spiritual experience confuses or disturbs you, it is better to discount or reinterpret that spiritual experience than have your whole mind subject to torment.

 NIV - If your right eye causes you to stumble, gouge it out and throw it away.
 It is better for you to lose one part of your body than for your whole body to be thrown into hell.
 And if your right hand causes you to stumble, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to go into hell.